LegReq/pandoc-spec/README.md

 ### Numbering

-Counters have been defined for example and figure numbering.
-They are automatically reset when the "content" class name is encountered.
+Counters have been defined for example, figure, and table numbering.
+They are initialized (or reset) when the "content" class name is encountered.

 Counters may be applied using Pandoc's extended Markdown as follows: